jacky3331/PA3/README.md

+#### Categorizing News Articles with Perceptrons ####
-In this project, I created a perceptron classifier algorithm to classify the topics of different online posts.
+In this assignemnt, I created a linear classifier with perceptrons and gradient descent to categorize different topics.